-The objective to be achieved as a result of the investment is to ensure the optimum conditions for the daily activities of the intervention personnel and the accommodation of the intervention vehicles in order to maintain the necessary parameters of the operative intervention activity in emergency situations.
+The objective to be achieved as a result of the investment is to ensure the optimum conditions for the daily activities of the intervention personnel and the intervention vehicles parking space in order to maintain the necessary parameters of the operative intervention activity in emergency situations.
 At the same time conditions for the preparation of the population in the area will be created in order to ensure effective responsibility for various types of risks.
+The proposed new investment is made up of an operational building, with 1.232 sqm gross area, and a garage with a gross area of 440 sqm.